 The authors are very grateful to the Minister of Labour, Health and Social Affairs, David Sergeenko, and the Deputy Minister, Zaza Sopromadze, for their valuable input.
 We extend our thanks to all of the people who kindly agreed to meet Triin Habicht in August 2015 and who took part in a policy workshop with Triin Habicht and Sarah Thomson in December 2015.
 The meetings and workshop provided us with extremely useful information and perspectives.
 The full list of meetings and workshop particpants can be found at the end of the report.

-We are also very grateful to Ketevan Goginashvili, Head of the Health Policy Unit at the Ministry, and Maiko Maglakelidze Khomeriki, Head of the Universal Healthcare Management Department at the SSA, for providing us with relevant data, to Maka Maglakelidze for her valuable help with translation, to Rusiko Klimiashvili, Head of the WHO Country Office in Georgia, for vital support throughout the preparation of the report and to Nino Mamulashvili and Irina Ninua from the WHO Country Office for excellent project and logistical support.
+We are also very grateful to Ketevan Goginashvili, Head of the Health Policy Unit at the Ministry, and Maia Maglakelidze-Khomeriki, Head of the Universal Healthcare Management Department at the SSA, for providing us with relevant data, to Maka Maglakelidze for her valuable help with translation, to Rusudan Klimiashvili, Head of the WHO Country Office in Georgia, for vital support throughout the preparation of the report and to Nino Mamulashvili and Irina Ninua from the WHO Country Office for excellent project and logistical support.

 1 Introduction to the report